-Figure 5: Bar charts of approximation loss on $\mathcal{D}$ , average constraint loss on $\Omega$ , and maximum constraint loss on $\Omega$ (for 3 random seeds) after training completes for AP (left), and Drones (right).
-Plots of these metrics vs gradient steps for both case studies are in the Appendix of our complete version (Sridhar et al., 2022a).
+Figure 5: Bar charts of approximation loss on \mathcal{D} , average constraint loss on Ω , and maximum constraint loss on Ω (for 3 random seeds) after training completes for AP (left), and Drones (right).
+Plots of these metrics vs gradient steps for both case studies are in the Appendix.

 We observe, in Figure 4, that the approximation loss for constrained methods is either similar to or slightly higher than the Vanilla and augmented Lagrangian.
 This is expected in light of Theorem 6.
-The average constrained loss and max constrained loss on the augmenting dataset $\Omega$ are significantly improved, by 4 and 3 orders of magnitude respectively for our method in comparison to Vanilla and augmented Lagrangian.
-Moreover, with increasing memories, the constrained training is highly data-efficient, learning in less than 300 gradient steps unlike the 12000 required by the Augmented Lagrangian.
+The average constrained loss and max constrained loss on the augmenting dataset Ω are significantly improved, by 4 and 3 orders of magnitude respectively for our method in comparison to Vanilla and augmented Lagrangian.
+Moreover, with increasing memories, the constraint loss, both average and maximum on Ω , improve consistently.
+We also notice that constrained training is highly data-efficient, learning in less than 300 gradient steps unlike the 12000 required by the Augmented Lagrangian.
 In Figure 2, we analyze each of the models' predictions starting from the origin at rest, and given zero control inputs for 20 timesteps.
 We clearly observe that both Vanilla and augmented Lagrangian models predict large drift to the top-left Constrained models, on the other hand, accurately predict little to no movement.
-This is also observed at a different random seed in ??.
+This is also observed at a different random seed in 7.

 Case Study 2: Artificial Pancreas (AP) - Conformance of AP models to ARMAX model that encodes glucose-insulin constraints.
-We collect traces of glucose, insulin and meal quantities for a patient with the UVA/Padova simulator (See Figure 3(c)) (Man et al., 2014) to create the D dataset.
+We collect traces of glucose, insulin and meal quantities for a patient with the UVA/Padova simulator (See Figure 3(c)) (Man et al., 2014) to create the \mathcal{D} dataset.
 The states consist of a 30 elements- 10 historical values of glucose, insulin and meals respectively.
 The model is expected to predict the glucose 5 steps in the future.
 Each timestep spans 5 minutes.
-The initial value of glucose and carbohydrates are randomly chosen in [150, 190], [50, 150] respectively.
+The intial value of glucose and carbohydrates are randomly chosen in [150, 190], [50, 150] respectively.

-We also uniformly sample the state space with emphasis on low glucose initial values in [120, 150] and low carbohydrates to create the $\Omega$ dataset.
-We have 18,750 training points, 2500 test points in each of $\mathcal{D}$ and $\Omega$ datasets.
+We also uniformly sample the state space with emphasis on low glucose initial values in [120,150] and low carbohydrates to create the Ω dataset.
+We have 18,750 training points, 2500 test points in each of $\mathcal D$ and Ω datasets.
 Moreover, for our model M, we train a constrained ARMAX model such that any increase in insulin, will reduce glucose.
 This is accomplished by constraining insulin weights to be negative in the ARMAX model.
-In Figure 5, we observe that approximation loss on $\mathcal{D}$ is similar across all methods with a slight advantage in the favour of our constrained training.
-Yet, constrained neural networks outperform vanilla and Lagrangian by an order of magnitude in conforming to the ARMAX model on the $\Omega$ and $\mathcal{D}$ datasets.
+In Figure 5, we observe that approximation loss on $\mathcal D$ is similar across all methods with a slight advantage in the favour of our constrained training.
+Yet, constrained neural networks outperform vanilla and Lagrangian by an order of magnitude in conforming to the ARMAX model on the Ω and \mathcal{D} datasets.